gmck/NavigationGraph9Net9/README.md

 To demonstrate edge-to-edge in NavigationGraph9Net9, we added a BooksFragment to the project containing a RecyclerView.
 The RecyclerView is a simple list of books containing enough items to ensure it can scroll.
 Each RecyclerView item consists of Book Title, Author Name and Release Date.
 To add a little more interest, the 3-dot menu of the BooksFragment contains menu items to allow different sort orders of the RecyclerView.
 The main feature to observe is that the RecylerView items are visible when scrolling through the NavigationBar for both 3-button and gesture navigation.
 Notably, the last RecyclerView item should be positioned just above the NavigationBar.

-However, before getting to the BooksFragment and the edge-to_edge requirements, we first need to modify the BaseActivity.cs.
+However, before getting to the BooksFragment and the edge-to-edge requirements, we first need to modify the BaseActivity.cs.
 Probably the easiest way to track the changes is to also open the NavigationGraph8Net8 project and compare the two BasicActivity.cs.
 Alternately, I've left the old code commented out at the end of the new BasicActivity.cs.

 **BasicActivity.cs**